ace-dent/pngslim/README.md

 - This update shifts the emphasis further towards compression, with even less concern for speed / efficiency.
 More brute force trials are explored initially, to avoid hitting local minima too early and then wasting time with later trials.
 - As several changes have been implemented, this release is marked as a beta awaiting feedback from the community.
 - Renumbered the script stages ('01'>'10', etc.) for greater flexibility.
-- Simpler detection of 16bpp / unsupported images using pngout's exitcodes.
+- Simpler detection of 16bpp / unsupported images using PNGOUT's exitcodes.
 - Added 'PngOptimizer' program which sets transparent (A=0) pixels to black and often improves compression.
 Although this is technically a lossy process removing color data, these regions will never be seen in the PNG image.
 - It may no longer be necessary to include 'pngrewrite', but until this has been tested, I will leave the script as is.
 - More trials with some logic to determine best color and filter combination.
 As a result 'stage20' has been subdivided.
 Grayscale images should be tested first, with non productive trials skipped.
 Please test my processing; comments welcome!
 - Removed 'StartSize' variable and now reuse 'zs' as a general file size counter.
-- Some longer running trials (pngout) now run at low priority (start /low /b).
+- Some longer running trials (PNGOUT) now run at low priority (start /low /b).
 - Changed executable names to lowercase and removed '.exe' extension from script.
 - After compressing each image, the percentage slimmed is now reported.
-- Updated 'DeflOpt' (UPX compressed) and 'pngout' to latest versions.
+- Updated 'DeflOpt' (UPX compressed) and 'PNGOUT' to latest versions.
 - The following enhancements were suggested by 'fred01' (many thanks!):
 - Script uses set- / endlocal, so should play nicer with batch scripting.
 - If any of the bundled programs are not found, an error message is now produced.